yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/INSTRUCTIONS.md

 2. **`evaluation_report.json`** - Quality and baseline comparison
    - Traceability coverage and faithfulness
-   - If a baseline was used: `gold_standard_comparison` has compartments, parameters, and flows (precision, recall, F1)
+   - If a baseline was used: `gold_standard_comparison` uses fuzzy matching vs gold for compartments, parameters, and flows (precision, recall, F1); tune with `--eval-threshold` on `run_phase2.py` if needed

 3. **`model_draft.compmodel`** - The extracted model
    - Open in text editor or XML viewer